Menu

 Thanks for taking the time for reading and commenting as well as for sharing your story.
 My answer is very simple and straightforward 😉 You’ll give it a try and stand up for your love with your boyfriend!

-I know, it will be challenging but you better keep walking and building a path rather than thinking and worrying and not doing anything about the situation.
+It will be challenging but it feels much better to keep walking and building a path rather than thinking and worrying and not doing anything about the situation.

 Have you thought of building up a professional life in Spain?
 You could spend the summers working there, or you could take up internships, volunteer work etc. to earn some money while being with each other and gain work experience.
-You could also think of doing an exchange – or even study in Spain.
-Of course, the same goes for your boyfriend; he could try and come to the US as a student.
+You could also think of doing your vocational training in Spain, or – if you already know you will take up studies – do an exchange semester or even study fulltime in Spain.
+Of course, the same goes for your boyfriend; he could try and come to the US as a student or trainee.

-I’m confident you both will find a way.
-And as you say, you’re still very young, and you can always reconsider your path when you feel it is not what you truly want.
+I’m confident you both will find a way if you want to be together.
+And as you say, you’re still very young, and you can always reconsider your path together when you feel it is not what you truly want.

 Wishing you much happiness and strength! xx